aleph314/Projects/EDA/README.md

 In order to answer our initial questions we added this new data to the initial dataset.

 We had some duplicate names in the scraped data, so we had to compare the release year and the production year to join the two datasets.
-We also had to manually match a few hundred of movies that were spelled differently or in different languages.
+We also had to manually match a few hundred movies that were spelled differently or in different languages.

-Finally, we binned also the IMDB ratings and the worldwide ROI in a manner similar to the one described above and performed chi-square tests to investigate the relations between the (binned) movie financial success and
+Finally, we binned also the IMDB ratings and the worldwide ROI in a manner similar to the one described above and performed chi-square tests to investigate the relations between the (binned) movies' financial success and

 - Actors' financial success (binned)
 - Directors' financial success (binned)